A practical guide to Atlassian Intelligence AI in Analytics

 Atlassian Intelligence AI in Analytics refers to AI-powered features within the Atlassian Analytics tool.
 Its goal is to make data analysis more accessible by automating tasks like generating SQL queries from natural language, offering chart insights, and assisting with custom formulas.

-Key considerations include its specialised focus on Atlassian data and the value of providing clear prompts for complex requests.
+Key considerations include its Atlassian data focus and the value of providing clear prompts for complex requests.
 Users find that as they become familiar with the AI's output, it becomes a reliable part of their reporting workflow.

 Access to Atlassian Intelligence AI in Analytics is bundled with Atlassian Cloud's Premium and Enterprise plans, which offer a range of advanced features for growing teams.
 New premium add-ons like Rovo provide additional specialized capabilities for users looking to further expand their AI toolkit.

-Atlassian Intelligence AI in Analytics is designed to work effectively with data residing within Atlassian products.
+Atlassian Intelligence AI in Analytics is designed to Atlassian products.
 For teams looking to access or learn from information in external tools like Google Docs, Slack, or Zendesk, complementary tools like eesel AI can be used alongside Atlassian's platform.

 Article by